Aviation Crime & Crisis

 I am not a government agency, but a criminal lawyer with an aviation background.
 I work exclusively on the client’s side – flexible, fast and discreet.
 No committees, no hearings, no political stage: my clients decide what becomes known about my work and what does not.

 When a crisis is underway, one simple principle applies: Do what's to do – but do it now.
-That means rapid situation assessment, clear priorities, direct lines to the right counterparts – and only then the question of how much of this will later appear in files, reports or press releases.
+That means rapid situational assessment, clear priorities, direct lines to the right counterparts – and only then the question of how much of this will later appear in files, reports or press releases.

 Little Clipper – where it all began